kusumi/fileobj/doc/README.list_of_commands.md

         $                        Go to the end of the line.
 If a count is given go [count]-1 lines downward :args                    Print buffer list with the current buffer in brackets :argv                    Print arguments of this program
-        :bfirst                  Go to the first buffer in buffer list :brewind                 Go to the first buffer in buffer list :bind                    Run/bind given :command in argument, replayable with @:
+        :auto                    Short for :set bpl and bpw to "auto" :bfirst                  Go to the first buffer in buffer list :brewind                 Go to the first buffer in buffer list :bind                    Run/bind given :command in argument, replayable with @: